Takazudo/jQuery.PresetPreloader/README.md

 # jQuery.PresetPreloader

-is configurable img preload manager with rollover.
+is a configurable img preload manager with rollover.

 ## Usage